top of page

 ADDITIONAL RESTAURANTS

 Our first stop straight after dumping our bags.
-A health-leaning brunch spot (but open until 10PM daily) with solid food.
+A health-leaning brunch spot with solid food.
 Overpriced by Vietnam standards, yes, but no card transaction fee was a small miracle given we had not yet located a cashpoint.
 Priorities.
 It's a local chain so there's a few Tartines dotted around the city.
+We ate at 215 Ly Tur Trong, Ben Thanh (4th floor).

 Conveniently near the Independence Palace and perfectly fine for a quick refuel.
 It is touristy, it knows it’s touristy, and it makes no apologies.
 Not the place for culinary revelations, but useful when hunger strikes mid sightseeing or you just fancy drinking a fresh coconut (or five).